Star striker Adam le Fondre bids adieu to Mumbai City; Re-joins Sydney FC | Goal.com

 “This club and this city had an enormous impact on me and my family during my time here and I’m so pleased to be coming back,” said Le Fondre after signing for Sydney again.
 “It’s like I’m coming home and to know I have signed for even longer than last time is a fantastic feeling."

-In the ISL, Le Fondre scored 11 goals in 23 matches and notched an assist as well, forming a deadly strike force with Bartholomew Ogbeche and Hugo Boumous.
+In the ISL, Le Fondre scored 11 goals in 23 matches for Sergio Lobera's side and notched an assist as well, forming a deadly strike force with Bartholomew Ogbeche and Hugo Boumous.

+He is set to arrive in Sydney soon and will have to undergo a 14-day quarantine before he can join the team.